Implementing the Settings UI

 }

-During initialization the UpdateControl method is invoked, which sets the state of the check box (checked or unchecked) to the value of the LockPrdCodes member of the UserSettings class as shown below:
+During initialization, the UpdateControl method is invoked.
+It sets the check box state (checked or unchecked) to the value of the LockPrdCodes member in the UserSettings class:

 public void UpdateControl()